 - Imagine you are to choose a company's CEO, but you can only select from the developers.
 Who will it be?

 If you are looking for a CTO to guide your development process, Orangesoft is ready to help you elaborate your technical vision.
-We are a mature IT company with 12 years in custom software development and a cross-functional team of vetted tech experts.
+We are a mature product development company with 13+ years of experience and a cross-functional team of tech experts.

 Collaborating with us, you gain: